bryan-at-looker/embed-sdk-sko-markdown/section3.md

 2. The `accessToken` function uses our Admin credentials to use the API again.
 First it finds the user based on the `external_user_id` but calling `user_for_credential` API.
 3. Once we found the user, we can ask for the an authorization token from `login_user`.
 We return this back to the browser to make new requests.

 Our user now has an `access_token` to make API calls as themelves.

 ### Verifying and Debugging

 Let's verify that the access token is working by making an API call from within the front end and checking the results of it.

 After our dashboard loads, we will want to make and API call and check the user's credentials.
-With `setupDashboard()` lets make our first API call by placing inserting this on line XX.
+Within `setupDashboard()` lets make our first API call by inserting this within the function but at the bottom.

 ```
 const me = await sdk.ok(sdk.me())
-console.log(me)
+console.log('me', me)
 ```

 This is the first time we're making an API call in the application so this is flow when the page reloads